roderick-zambrano/boilerplates/linux/docker-compose/logseq/README.md

 ## Setup

-To allow FileSystem Access API usage from supporting servers, it is necessary to complete the following steps:
+To allow FileSystem Access API usage from supporting browsers, it is necessary to complete the following steps:

 Download/Install/Build `mkcert`.
 In my case, I needed to download some dependencies (`golang` and `nss-tools` for AlmaLinux) and then I cloned the repo to build it myself.